alfredjophy/motivate/quotes/README.md

 2. Make a python script named `extract.py` to store the quotes as a single json file , named quotes.json

-    * The format for the json file will is simple list of dictonaries with the form:
+    * The format for the json file is list of dictonaries with the form:

         ```
         {